fcecin/amm/docs/intro.md

 This is the [UtilityX](https://utilityx.io) User Guide.

+UtilityX is the Automated Market Maker (AMM) built for the UX Network.
+It is a decentralized marketplace that allows users to trade securely and with minimum friction, while enjoying the key benefits of the underlying Antelope technology: quick settlements and no blockchain fees.

 This guide will show you how to to use all of UtilityX's features.

 > **_NOTE:_** This guide is written in a walkthrough format, but you can skip to any section that interests you by using the navigation bar on the left.